carbon-design-system/carbon/packages/react/docs/UsingFragmentsWithSwitcher.md

 This approach allows you to use Fragments and nested structures with components like `<Switcher>` without modifying their source code.
-It preserves keys and props, ensuring stable rendering across updates while keeping the component library's dependencies light.
+It preserves keys and props, ensuring stable rendering across updates.